gudatr/node-mail-service/README.md

-true,                  // Enable SSL, recommended 'mail.key',            // SSL key file, leave empty if not needed 'mail.crt',            // SSL cert, leave empty if not needed true,                  // Enable debug output to console for mail send process 'passphrase',          // A passphrase for the webservice, leave empty if not needed 'dkim.pem',            // A DKIM private key used for verifing your server's sending rights 'utf-8',               // DKIM file encoding
+true,                  // Enable SSL, recommended 'mail.key',            // SSL key file, leave empty if not needed 'mail.crt',            // SSL cert, leave empty if not needed true,                  // Disable output to console for mail send process 'passphrase',          // A passphrase for the webservice, leave empty if not needed 'dkim.pem',            // A DKIM private key used for verifing your server's sending rights 'utf-8',               // DKIM file encoding